PostgREST/postgrest-docs/schema_structure.rst

 Views
 =====

-Views are invoked with the privileges of the view owner, much like stored procedures with the ``SECURITY DEFINER`` option.
+Views are invoked with the privileges of the view owner, much like user-defined functions with the ``SECURITY DEFINER`` option.
 When created by a SUPERUSER role, all `row-level security <https://www.postgresql.org/docs/current/ddl-rowsecurity.html>`_ will be bypassed unless a different, non-SUPERUSER owner is specified.

 For changing this, we can create a non-SUPERUSER role and make this role the view's owner.